 Generally a contract of guarantee ends when the guaranteed obligation has been fulfilled1.
 Under many building contracts, however, the contractor's obligation to complete the work is not fulfilled until: (1) the work is complete in fact; and (2) the architect or engineer has issued a certificate2 that the work has been completed to his satisfaction.
-A surety is not discharged where the works have only been substantially completed
+A surety is not discharged where the works have only been substantially completed3.
+Where the contractor has in fact completed the work but the architect has not certified his satisfaction, the question whether

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.